-Mardin Grand Mosque The Mardin Grand Mosque, which is from the Artuqid period and being the symbol of Mardin with its sliced dome and minaret, was built with two minarets originally according to the resources.
-The minaret on which the inscription is located shows just the building's date as 1176, but this is not to imply that it has not been renovated since then.
-The minaret seen now is dating back to 1889.
-Some Assyrian authors claim that this mosque was converted from a church - either way, an old Christian site may have been here before it was built.
-The building reflects the basic features of architecture during the Artuqid Period in 12th century.
-It is an important example of Mosque plan and form, coming into being in the 11th century with a structure that has an arch facing Mecca and off to one side.
-The Mardin Grand Mosque was built with cut stone that was shaped using the external fluting technique.
-It is believed to be one of the first buildings in which this technique was used, and it became an important tradition in Mardin as a characteristic later period buildings during the Artuqid era.
-The mosque has a rectangular courtyard on its northern side.
-On the south end of the courtyard, a set of three vaulted naves arranged parallel to the wall that make up a mihrab is seen.
-The models for this design were copied and used in many other buildings in its proximity.
+Mardin Grand Mosque The Mardin Grand Mosque is an iconic symbol of Mardin, featuring a sliced dome and a minaret, and is believed to have been constructed during the Artuqid period.
+The mosque was originally built with two minarets, but currently, only one remains.
+The minaret with the inscription denotes the building's date as 1176, although it has undergone renovations since then.
+It is worth noting that some Assyrian authors assert that the mosque was converted from a church, indicating the possibility of a Christian site's existence before its construction.
+Built-in the 12th century, the mosque embodies the fundamental characteristics of Artuqid Period architecture.
+The mosque's design reflects the typical mosque plan and form that originated in the 11th century, featuring an arch facing Mecca and positioned to one side.
+The Mardin Grand Mosque is constructed using cut stones shaped using the external fluting technique, believed to be one of the first buildings in which this technique was used.
+It later became a vital tradition in Mardin's architecture, featuring in many of the region's buildings during the Artuqid era.
+The mosque has a rectangular courtyard situated on its northern side, while on the southern end of the courtyard, a set of three vaulted naves arranged parallel to the wall form a mihrab.
+The design of the mihrab has been replicated and used in many other buildings in the vicinity.